dint-dev/universal_html/web_browser/README.md

 The main widgets in this package are:
   * [WebBrowser](https://pub.dev/documentation/universal_html/latest/web_browser/WebBrowser-class.html)
     * Shows any web page.
-By default, gives you address bar and navigation bar.
-    * By default, gives you:
+    * By default, the widget gives you:
       * Address bar
       * "Share link" button
       * "Back" button